 Note your friend must be online and logged in to Facebook in order to see your request!

 How is control shared between two people?

-At the bottom of the screen* there is a dialog explaining who’s currently got control:
+At the bottom of the screen there’s a dialog* explaining who’s currently in control:

 * You can move this dialog around, but note it’s always visible to both parties.